-Graduates are eligible to complete their training on the job, developing the required competencies defined in their program log books.
-Completion of this apprenticeship leads to a BC Certificate of Qualification with endorsements.
-From road building principles to environmental practices to equipment maintenance and operation, this program is a step towards a successful career in the asphalt paving industry.
+Graduates from this technical training course will complete their apprenticeship training on the job.
+Completion of an apprenticeship program leads to a BC Certificate of Qualification with endorsements.
+From road building principles to environmental practices to equipment maintenance and operation, your technical training will move you towards a successful career in the asphalt paving industry.

-Asphalt Lay-Down Operators are persons who operate paving equipment used to apply asphalt to a specified surface on various types of projects.
-This vocational field requires equipment-specific occupations.
+Asphalt Lay-Down Operators are people who operate paving equipment used to lay down asphalt on various types of road and construction projects.

 Asphalt Lay-Down Operators must be capable of performing tasks in close proximity to other people, equipment and obstacles.
-The job requires that they be capable of completing duties in all types of weather, under the stress of production demands, in potentially hazardous conditions (e.g., fumes, traffic) and in a noisy, high temperature, dirty environment.
-Knowledge and awareness of a variety of safety issues and their practice is essential.
+The job requires operators to complete their duties in all types of weather, under the stress of production demands, in potentially hazardous conditions (e.g., fumes, traffic) and in a noisy, high temperature, dirty environment.
+Knowledge and awareness of safety issues and safe practices is essential.

 Depending on the construction project, travel, irregular shift work and/or long hours may be required.
 Operators must be physically fit, capable of lifting, pushing and climbing.
-The duties of asphalt lay-down require: good eyesight (including peripheral vision), the ability to judge thickness of material, good hearing (for audible communications).
+The duties of asphalt lay-down require good eyesight (including peripheral vision), the ability to judge thickness of material, and good hearing (for audible communications).

 These persons must pay attention to detail and adapt to frequently changing work procedures.
 A mechanical aptitude and previous equipment experience would be considered assets for the Asphalt Lay-Down occupations.
-The Operator’s interaction with co-workers, supervisors, trades people, clients, inspectors, and consultants of job-sites requires good communication skills.
+The Operator’s interaction with co-workers, supervisors, tradespeople, clients, inspectors, and consultants on jobsites requires good communication skills.